 Kenya – Mandera Basin and Anza Basin, Block 2A

-Block 2A is a highly promising 7,802km prospect in Eastern Kenya.
+Block 2A is a highly promising 7,802 sq. km prospect in Eastern Kenya.
 Falling within the confines of Block 2A are sections of two basins, the Mandera and Anza basins, which already have proven petroleum systems.
-A 2D seismic survey is underway to evaluate the basins, which have approximate estimated resources of 3 billion barrels of oil.

 Block 2A is ideally situated within easy access of Kenya’s two transport corridors, Lamu and Mombasa, enabling EGME to minimize transportation costs and take advantage of significant export opportunities.
 It will be one of the first operational oil field on the eastern coast of Africa, giving EGME an advantage over companies with assets in Nigeria and other West African nations who are currently exporting oil to Asia and South Asia.

 In March 2016, Africa Geophysical Services was mandated to conduct the 2D seismic survey for EGME, which represented an important step ahead of the drilling program scheduled for 2017.
 The aim of the 2D seismic survey was to identify and evaluate areas with hydrocarbon potential in Block 2A and confi¬rm the previous geophysical studies.
 The survey area covers approximately 520 LKM of seismic lines and validates anomalies based on the previous FTG and passive seismic surveys.
 Seismic processing has been completed by Petroleum Geo-Services and seismic interpretation by Xodus Group.
 The data was further accessed by Sproule and CGG for revalidation.

 Based on integration of all available data, the interpretation has identified several potential leads in Block 2A.

 Guinea – Bove Basin, Block 1 and 2